The International Diabetes Federation is seeking the nomination of members for its Board of Directors 2023-2025.

 Self-nomination is not permitted.

-All candidates must be recommended by:
+All candidates must be recommended by at least:

-At least three IDF Members for all other positions
+Three nominating members*, for all other positions